DanielChou0916/bi-phases-PFF/README.md

 ## 🚀 Future Work

+- Implement more phase field fracture formulation in MOOSE framework.
+- Ensure the simulation stability and convergence.
 - Extend this formulation to a **3D numerical model** for more realistic simulations.

 ---